Hobart Bypass: Bypass on the eastern foothills of Knocklofty

-This proposal was from Elboden St via a bridge over Hobart Rivulet into a tunnel to Knocklofty Terrace to Pottery Rd.
+This proposal was from Elboden Street via a bridge over Hobart Rivulet into a tunnel to Knocklofty Terrace to Pottery Road.
 Hobart transport economist Bob Cotgrove commented that this proposal was likely to be too peripheral to justify the expense.

 Bypass on the western foothills of Knocklofty

 In the past, a bypass of the CBD has been suggested from McRobies Gully, South Hobart via Knocklofty Park to Lenah Valley.
 It has been pointed out that this proposal would be virtually useless to anyone wanting to access the CBD from the northern suburbs due to the significant detour required through Cascade Rd.

-Bypass behind Mt Wellington
+Bypass behind Mount Wellington

-Several Councillors from the Huon Valley Council, the Derwent Valley Council and the Hobart City Council have advocated the upgrade of four-wheel drive tracks behind Mt Wellington (kunanyi) between the Huon Valley and the Derwent Valley, stating that it would decrease Hobart through-traffic.
-However it is 28km in from the Huon Valley Council chambers to the Derwent Valley Council chambers via the proposed route, which makes it by far the furthest of any of the proposals.
+Several councillors from the Huon Valley Council, the Derwent Valley Council and the Hobart City Council have advocated the upgrade of four-wheel drive tracks behind Mount Wellington between the Huon Valley and the Derwent Valley, stating that it would decrease Hobart through-traffic.
+However it is 28km from the Huon Valley Council chambers to the Derwent Valley Council chambers via the proposed route, which makes it by far the furthest of any of the proposals.
 It is also certainly the most peripheral and would be the least used of any of the proposals.
-In May 2015, a report by consulting company Jacobs Australia stated that the proposed road provided only minor travel time savings, that accident rates would be higher and there would be a conflict between cars and trucks.
+In May 2015, a report by consulting company Jacobs Solutions stated that the proposed road provided only minor travel time savings, that accident rates would be higher and there would be a conflict between cars and trucks.